jic-dtool/jic-dtool.github.io/index.md

           easy to fit datasets into processing pipelines.
         </p>
         <p class="">
-          The processing tools take a data centric approach to compute, transforming one dataset into another dataset.
+          The tools can be used to take a data centric approach to compute, transforming one dataset into another dataset.
 The data centric approach to compute is powerful because it automates many of the overheads associated with managing data.